mprinc/TypeScript-Handbook/pages/Decorators.md

 ## Decorator Factories

-If we want to customize how a decorator is applied to a declaration, we can write a decorator factory.
+If we want to <span class='bold'>customize how</span> a decorator is applied to a declaration, we can write a decorator factory.
-A *Decorator Factory* is simply a function that returns the expression that will be called by the decorator at runtime.
+A <span class='definition'>*Decorator Factory*</span> is simply a function that returns the <span class='important'>expression that will be called by the decorator at runtime</span>.

 We can write a decorator factory in the following fashion: